-Where it is asserted on behalf of an appellant, after a case has been referred to the Appeal Committee, that he is too ill to participate in the process ("the appeal process") but does not wish to withdraw his appeal, the appellant may apply for an adjournment and the following regulations apply.
+Where it appears that an appellant, after a case has been referred to the Appeal Committee, is too ill to participate in the process ("the appeal process") but does not wish to withdraw his appeal, the following regulations apply.

-(1) Submission of evidence
+(1) Assertion by appellant

-- (a) Within seven days of the assertion that he is too ill to participate in the appeal process, the appellant shall submit: - medical evidence to support the assertion, including a prognosis and indication as to when, if at all, the appellant would be well enough to participate in the appeal process; and - (ii) details of the arrangements he has made for the continuity of his practice during the period of his ill health.
+Where it is asserted on behalf of an appellant that he is too ill to participate in the appeal process, the appellant shall submit within seven days:

+- (a) medical evidence to support the assertion, including a prognosis and indication as to when, if at all, the appellant would be well enough to participate in the appeal process; and - (b) details of the arrangements he has made for the continuity of his practice during the period of his ill health.